SpikeHD/AmazonMonitor/README.md

 # AmazonMonitor
 A Discord bot that monitors Amazon items, and notifies you on price drops/restocks

+## Important!
+Before updating you should always check here in case of any database/config changes you may need to set.

+# Moving to 1.1.0:
+If you've already got it set up a little while ago, make sure to run `ALTER TABLE watchlist ADD COLUMN priceLimit FLOAT NOT NULL DEFAULT 0;` as this will add the price limit functionality.

 ## Before you start
 "Why isn't this public?" you may ask.
 Well, the simple answer is that Amazon doesn't really like bots.
 When a program like this sends a ton of requests to Amazon all at once, they tend to catch on and start asking for human verification.
 Having 5 watched items per server, in even just 10 servers, is **50 requests per minute** (not accounting for the 2-second buffer per request that is used to deter said verification).
 This *also* means that this can break at basically any moment, so if it all of a sudden stops working without any code changes, *please* don't make an issue for it, just maybe give the bot a rest and lower your watchlist.